Tatwi/QBasic/BENCHES/README.md

 - **DOSBox was 42% faster at the Sequential Character Print Rate test!**
 - DOSBox was 17.86% faster at the Sequential Character Fill Rate test.
 - DOSBox was 10% faster at the Sequential Pixel Fill Rate, yet only 3.38 faster at the Sequential Pixel Fill Rate, Random Color test (only difference is the latter includes use of the random number function).
--The other 7 tests show consistent improvements in a small range between 4.54 and 6.19%.
+- The other 7 tests show consistent improvements in a small range between 4.54 and 6.19%.

 Clearly DOSBox has _significantly unusual performance_ when it comes to drawing to the screen.
 It is safe to assume that this is caused by intentional optimizations to DOSBox that are geared towards producing the highest frame rates in games, as DOSBox was purposely designed to run _DOS games_ rather than general DOS software.

 # Conclusion

 Having played with QBasic over the last year in many configurations, it was obvious to me that something was strange when using DOSBox.
 However, for both myself and the general public, DOSBox is much easier and more convenient to install, configure, and use than PCem or a real 386 computer.
 With this in mind, I have decided that all of my programs are designed to be used in DOSBox 0.74 running at 5000 cycles.
-They will probably run about the same on using a real 40MHz 386 based computer.
+They will probably run about the same using a real 40MHz 386 based computer.